AdobeDocs/experience-platform.en/help/tags/extensions/client/google-data-layer/overview.md

 ### Google Event Types

-Google supports two means of pushing events: Google Tag Manager, using the push() method, and Google Analytics 4, using the gtag() method.
+Google supports two means of pushing events: Google Tag Manager, using the `push()` method, and Google Analytics 4, using the `gtag()` method.

-Google Data Layer extension versions before 1.2.1 supported only events created by push(), as shown in the code examples in this page.
+Google Data Layer extension versions before 1.2.1 supported only events created by `push()`, as shown in the code examples on this page.

-Versions 1.2.1 and higher support events created using gtag().
+Versions 1.2.1 and higher support events created using `gtag()`.
 This is optional and can be enabled in the Extension configuration dialog.

-For more information about push() and gtag() events, see the [Google documentation](https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtag).
+For more information about `push()` and `gtag()` events, see the [Google documentation](https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtag).
 Information is also provided in the configuration and rule dialogs of the extension.

 ### Listen for all pushes to the data layer